repository-preservation/lcmap-mastodon/README.rst

 The ${PARTITION_LEVEL} environment variable determines the level of parallelization applied to the ingest process

+INVENTORY_TIMEOUT (ms) Defaults to 120000 (2 mins).
+It sets the HTTP request timeout for requests against the IWDS_HOST for data ingest status.

+INGEST_TIMEOUT (ms) Defaults to 120000 (2 mins).
+Sets the HTTP request timeout for data ingest requests.

 Unless requests to the application are being routed through a DNS server, you'll need to declare what IP address the container should use with `--ip`.
 This value should correspond to the ${ARD_HOST}